zhengf1/zhengf1/README.md

 ### Hi there 👋

 - 🧑‍🎓 I'm currently a full-time PhD student at the Department of Economics of the University of Melbourne
-- 🔭 I’m currently working and learning on Bayesian Econometrics
+- 🔭 I’m currently working and learning Bayesian Econometrics
-- 👯 I’m looking to collaborate on  Bayesian Econometrics
-- 💬 Ask me about Bayesian Econometrics

-### Research
+### Research interest

 - 🧐 My primary research focuses on shrinkage priors and variable selections
 - 📑 I also study dimension reduction for high-dimension data